MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/mobilebroadband/mobile-operator-hardware-overview.md

   - On a Windows 7 computer, the dongle appears as a mass storage device, allowing the user to install specific device drivers.

-- If you require EAP-SIM, USSD, or multiple PDP connections, the IHV must enable it and it must comply with the Windows 8, Windows 8.1, or Windows 10 hardware certification requirements.
+- If you require EAP-SIM, USSD, or multiple PDP connections, the IHV must enable it and it must comply with the Windows hardware certification requirements.

-- Any additional functionality required by you or the IHV must be implemented using the device services extension and enabled in Windows 8, Windows 8.1, or Windows 10 by using the mobile broadband class driver and the Device Services APIs.
+- Any additional functionality required by you or the IHV must be implemented using the device services extension and enabled in Windows by using the mobile broadband class driver and the Device Services APIs.
 You should include any additional functionality as part of your hardware requirement documentation.

-## <span id="Key_scenarios"></span><span id="key_scenarios"></span><span id="KEY_SCENARIOS"></span>Key scenarios
+## Key scenarios

-### <span id="Purchase_an_external_device"></span><span id="purchase_an_external_device"></span><span id="PURCHASE_AN_EXTERNAL_DEVICE"></span>Purchase an external device
+### Purchase an external device

 An external device is likely to be inserted immediately before the user wants to begin using it.